Diabetes Care Devices Market Size and Share

 By Device Type: Monitoring Technologies Drive Market Evolution

 The monitoring devices segment commands a dominant 65.01% market share in 2024, reflecting its critical role in diabetes management across all patient populations.
 Continuous glucose monitoring (CGM) systems are revolutionizing diabetes care through real-time data provision and integration with automated insulin delivery systems, fundamentally changing treatment paradigms.
-A study published in the Journal of Diabetes Science and Technology demonstrated that CGM use is associated with lower HbA1c levels and improved outcomes, though disparities in access persist based on race and socioeconomic status Liebertpub.
+A study published in the Journal of Diabetes Science and Technology found that CGM use is associated with lower HbA1c levels and improved outcomes, though access disparities persist by race and socioeconomic status.
 The management devices segment, encompassing insulin pumps, pens, and syringes, is projected to grow at a faster rate of 8.07% CAGR from 2025-2030, driven by innovations in automated insulin delivery systems and smart insulin pens.

 Technological convergence is reshaping the competitive landscape, with integration between monitoring and management devices creating comprehensive diabetes management ecosystems.
 The emergence of hybrid closed-loop systems that combine CGM data with automated insulin delivery represents a significant advancement, with studies showing improvements in time-in-range metrics and quality of life for users.
-A clinical trial of the Omnipod 5 automated insulin delivery system in adults with type 2 diabetes demonstrated a significant reduction in hemoglobin A1c levels from 8.2% to 7.4% after 13 weeks, indicating improved glycemic control JAMA Network Open.
+A clinical trial of the Omnipod 5 automated insulin delivery system in adults with type 2 diabetes showed a reduction in hemoglobin A1c from 8.2% to 7.4% after 13 weeks, indicating improved glycemic control.
 The development of non-invasive glucose monitoring technologies, including optical and electromagnetic sensors, promises to further transform the market by addressing patient discomfort associated with traditional monitoring methods.

 Diabetes Care Devices Market